Flood Insurance in Massachusetts

 Because floods can happen anywhere.

 According to FEMA, nearly 25% of flood-insurance claims originate from low-to-moderate risk areas.
-So, whether you live along the coast or somewhere inland, here’s what you need to know about flood insurance in Massachusetts:
+So, whether you live near a water body or not, here’s what you need to know about flood insurance in Massachusetts:

 Does Massachusetts home insurance cover flood damage?